hamza-yusuff/Enigma-API/README.md

 <a name='inspire'>

 My first foray into the world of computer science was through the world of cryptography.
 To be more precise, the movie- The Imitation Game - imprinted itself in the mind of 13 year old budding math enthusiastic, me.
 Ever since then, my interest gradually turned into a commitment to the subject of computer science.
-And to the layman, this field may be limited to computers, but I have discovered over time that in this subject’s core lies complex computations, intricate networks, and an extraordinary need for original thinking.
+To the layman, this field may be limited to computers, but I have discovered over time that in this subject’s core lies complex computations, intricate networks, and an extraordinary need for original thinking.

 ## WHY FASTAPI (JUST MY THOUGHTS AND THANKS)